 Meals will also be available for pick-up at various bus stop locations throughout the District through the SAISD Eats program hosted by the Transportation Department.
-Meal delivery occurs daily at the designated bus stop locations and students receive multiple meals for the day.
+Meal delivery occurs at designated bus stop locations and students receive multiple meals for multiple days.
 Meal bundles are designed to meet the meal pattern requirements put in place by the Texas and United States Department of Agriculture.
 Families are required to take the meal bundle as-is.